anhthi-ieig/aws-docs/19. Machine Learning/Amazon Rekognition.md

 ## Amazon Rekognition - Analyze image and video

-- Amazon Rekognition is a service that makes it `easy to add powerful visual analysis` to your applications
+- Amazon Rekognition is a service that makes it easy to `add powerful visual analysis` to your applications `using Machine Learning`

 ## Rekognition Image